Abnormal Uterine Bleeding

 Etiology of AUB

 AUB due to ovulatory dysfunction (AUB-O) is the most common type of nonstructural AUB and the most common cause overall.
-AUB-O can result from any disorder or condition that causes anovulation or oligo-ovulation (irregular or infrequent ovulation—see table Some Causes of Ovulatory Dysfunction).
-Causes of ovulatory dysfunction include
+AUB-O can result from any disorder or condition that causes anovulation or oligo-ovulation (irregular or infrequent ovulation—see table Some Etiologies of Ovulatory Dysfunction).
+Causes of ovulatory dysfunction include:

 During perimenopause, AUB-O may be an early sign of ovarian insufficiency; follicles are still developing but, despite increasing levels of follicle-stimulating hormone (FSH), do not produce enough estrogen to trigger ovulation.